There are various methods used to measure the flow rate of steam, water,

 Pitot Tubes

-measure flow.
+Pitot tubes also utilize the principles captured in Bernoulli’s equation, tomeasure flow.
 Most pitot tubes actually consist of two tubes.
 One, the lowpressure

 tube measures the static pressure in the pipe.
 The second, the highpressure